MBudkin/AI-Text-Tools/README.md

 ## Note
 - Ensure that you configure your API key and model in the extension's options page for it to function properly.

+## Language Support
+We appreciate your interest in this plugin!
+Currently, the plugin is in its initial stage and is available in its current form.
+However, we recognize the importance of accessibility and usability for users around the world.

+If this plugin gains popularity and receives positive feedback, we will prioritize adding support for multiple languages in future updates.
+Our goal is to make this tool as user-friendly as possible for everyone.

+Thank you for your understanding and support!